i24ai002/ENFINITY-team-x/README.md

 - No graphs
 - No distractions

-👉 Designed for instant understanding

 ---

 🏗 How It Works

-Upload → Parse → Backend → Result
+Upload → Parse → API → Result

-Simple pipeline.
-Zero complexity.

 ---